-ARTICLE 27: To see if the Town will vote to accept as a public way Metcalf Lane as shown on a plan entitled "Road Acceptance Plan of Land in Southborough, MA", prepared by Bruce Salak & Associates, Inc., dated August 29, 2014 and revised February 10, 2015 and February 12, 2015.
-A copy of said plan is on file with the Board of Selectmen's office and the Town Clerk's office; or do or act anything in relation thereto.
+ARTICLE 27: To see if the Town will vote to accept as a public way Metcalf Lane as shown on a plan entitled "Road Acceptance Plan of Land in Southborough, MA", prepared by Bruce Salak & Associates, Inc., dated August 29, 2014 and revised February 10, 2015 and February 12, 2015, together with two highway rounding easements containing a total of 257 square feet, more or less, a drainage easement containing 26,648 square feet, more or less, all as show on said plan, a copy of which is on file with the Board of Selectmen's office and the Town Clerk's office; or do or act anything in relation thereto.

-Proposed by: BOARD OF SELECTMEN Board of Selectmen Recommendation:
+Board of Selectmen Recommendation: Support

-Summary: This article will allow the Town to accept Metcalf Lane as a public way; its construction and subsequent maintenance complies with the town's rules and regulations and as such may now be accepted as a permanent public way in the town.
+Summary: This article will allow the Town to accept Metcalf Lane as a public way together with contiguous easements; its construction and subsequent maintenance complies with the town's rules and regulations and as such may now be accepted as a permanent public way in the town.